Deionized water cause aluminum oxide film contamination on parts+++

 - Charlotte, North Carolina, USA

 Not all DI water is created equal.
-It may be helpful to review ASTM D1193 [link is to spec at TechStreet] - DI water used in laboratory corrosion testing cabinets is Grade IV.Harold D. Hilton
+It may be helpful to review ASTM D1193 [link by ed. to spec at TechStreet] - DI water used in laboratory corrosion testing cabinets is Grade IV.Harold D. Hilton

 - Chicago, Illinois, USA